KurtPrimavera/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Ua7udoS.png" alt="Traffic Examination"/>
 </p>

-<h1>DNS Management and Network File Shares and Permissions</h1>
+<h1>DNS Management Strategies and Effective Permissions for Network File Sharing</h1>
-In this tutorial, we observe DNS management and experiment with Network File Shares <br />
+In this tutorial, we explore the fundamentals of DNS management and experiment with network file shares.
+Participants will learn how to configure and manage DNS settings to ensure efficient name resolution within their networks.
+Additionally, we will delve into the setup of network file shares, examining how to create shared resources and assign permissions to users and groups.
+By engaging in hands-on experiments, users will gain practical experience in both DNS management and the effective administration of network file shares, enhancing their skills for real-world applications. <br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure – Virtual Machines and Compute resources
-- Remote Desktop Protocol
+- Remote Desktop Protocol (RDP) – Remote access to virtual machines
-- Various Command-Line Tools
+- Command-Line Tools – Including PowerShell and CMD for system management
-- Various Network Protocols (SSH, RDH, DNS, HTTP/S, ICMP)
+- Network Protocols – SSH, RDP, DNS, HTTP/S, ICMP for communication and connectivity
-- Wireshark (Protocol Analyzer)
+- Wireshark – Used for protocol analysis and network traffic monitoring
-- DNS
+- DNS Management – Configuration and troubleshooting of DNS settings
-- Server Manager
+- Server Manager – For managing server roles and features
-- Active Directory
+- Active Directory – User and group management within the domain
-- Security Groups
+- Security Groups – Permissions and access control for users and resources
-- Powershell ISE
+- PowerShell ISE – Scripting and automation tasks for administrative purposes
-- File Explorer
+- File Explorer – Managing network file shares and permissions

 <h2>Operating Systems Used </h2>